Standley Lake, Colorado, USA

 - Statistics / Weather / Helpful Links

 Looking for Standley Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 A welcoming oasis on Colorado’s dry Front Range region, Standley Lake draws residents and visitors alike to its shores.
 Unsung sentinel to the north Denver suburbs population growth, the Standley Lake Reservoir provides drinking water to over 250,000 people – and so much more.
 Citizens of Westminster to the east and Arvada to the south enjoy the calming views of quiet waters as they go about their daily business, knowing the lake’s open spaces will be there for their enjoyment whenever they choose to visit.